VincentDS/HackerOne-Notifier/README.md

 HackerOne-Notifier is a simple application which sends out a notification to your favorite device whenever a new program is available on HackerOne.
 Notifications are send out using Pushbullet.
 Currently the application supports the following functions:

 - Use HackerOne's filters to filter out uninteresting programs.
+- Initial notification when the app launches.
-- Change the interval rate on which the app checks for new programs,
+- Change the interval rate on which the app checks for new programs.

 ## Usage